Welcome to today's edition of the Rush 24-7 podcast.

 There's not an event in this country that doesn't happen that they don't try to politicize to their advantage.

-Why Dingy Harry said as much just the other day in the Washington Post story, he wants the flexibility to take Iraqi uh news day by day and craft a new position every day based on the news in order to establish the Democrats' position.
+He wants the flexibility to take Iraqi news day by day and craft a new position every day based on the news in order to establish the Democrats' position.

 Everything is about them.

-They're probably reading their kook fringe left websites right now, looking for ideas, uh, which is where a lot of their real ideas come from.
+And so they are crafting where they're probably reading their kook fringe left websites right now looking for ideas, which is where a lot of their real ideas come from.

-Uh Michael, in uh in Whitney, New Jersey, your next, sir.
+Michael in Whippany, New Jersey, you're next, sir.

 Welcome to the program.